Alfred-Kobby/alx-higher_level_programming/0x02-python-import_modules/README.md

 2-args.py file: program that the number of arguements and list them

 3-infinite_add.py file: program that adds up all arguments passed

+4-hidden_discovery.py file: a program that prints all the names